Nuclear weapon: Nuclear strategy

 The threat of potentially suicidal terrorists possessing nuclear weapons (a form of nuclear terrorism) complicates the decision process.
 The prospect of mutually assured destruction might not deter an enemy who expects to die in the confrontation.
 Further, if the initial act is from a stateless terrorist instead of a sovereign nation, there might not be a nation or specific target to retaliate against.
 It has been argued, especially after the September 11, 2001, attacks, that this complication calls for a new nuclear strategy, one that is distinct from that which gave relative stability during the Cold War.
 Since 1996, the United States has had a policy of allowing the targeting of its nuclear weapons at terrorists armed with weapons of mass destruction.

-A Minuteman III ICBM test launch from Vandenberg Air Force Base, United States.
+A Minuteman III ICBM test launch from Vandenberg Space Force Base, United States.
 MIRVed land-based ICBMs are considered destabilizing because they tend to put a premium on striking first.

 Robert Gallucci argues that although traditional deterrence is not an effective approach toward terrorist groups bent on causing a nuclear catastrophe, Gallucci believes that "the United States should instead consider a policy of expanded deterrence, which focuses not solely on the would-be nuclear terrorists but on those states that may deliberately transfer or inadvertently leak nuclear weapons and materials to them.
 By threatening retaliation against those states, the United States may be able to deter that which it cannot physically prevent."

 Graham Allison makes a similar case, arguing that the key to expanded deterrence is coming up with ways of tracing nuclear material to the country that forged the fissile material.
 "After a nuclear bomb detonates, nuclear forensics cops would collect debris samples and send them to a laboratory for radiological analysis.
 By identifying unique attributes of the fissile material, including its impurities and contaminants, one could trace the path back to its origin."
 The process is analogous to identifying a criminal by fingerprints.
 "The goal would be twofold: first, to deter leaders of nuclear states from selling weapons to terrorists by holding them accountable for any use of their weapons; second, to give leaders every incentive to tightly secure their nuclear weapons and materials."

 According to the Pentagon's June 2019 "Doctrine for Joint Nuclear Operations" of the Joint Chiefs of Staffs website Publication, "Integration of nuclear weapons employment with conventional and special operations forces is essential to the success of any mission or operation."